yigitpolat/docker101/lab-0/lab0.1-install-docker.md

 ## Install Docker

 1. Navigate to [Official Web Site of Docker](https://www.docker.com/get-started)
-2. Download 'Docker Desktop for Mac' or 'Docker Desktop for Windows'.
-You can also view Linux Engine if you are a Linux user.
-3. Select the filters for your operating system or platform  On this page you will find the installation for your operating systems.
+2. Select the filters for your operating system or platform  On this page you will find the installation for your operating systems.
 For example, if you are using a Mac, select "MacOS", to find the installation for the Mac platform.

 ## **Optional:** Use play-with-docker